ghimirear/team-profile-generator/README.md

 - HTML/CSS
 - javascript
  #
  to generate employee profile manager/engineer/intern.
+In terminal this app ask user to answer sets of question and on the basis of those answer team profile will generate.
 # Installation
 - download the repo
 - install dependencies and